-Their allocable share of a non-German fund's taxable profits is subject to German tax.
-Ninety-five per cent of equity capital gains is exempt from corporate income tax and 100% is exempt from trade tax.
+The allocable share of a non-German fund's taxable profits is subject to German tax.
+95% of equity capital gains is exempt from corporate income tax and 100% is exempt from trade tax.
 These exemptions do not apply to life and healthcare insurance companies.
 The full amount of interest and dividends is subject to corporate income tax, but trade tax is levied only on interest and on dividends where the fund holds less than 10% of the company paying the dividend.